Yoon Mee-hyang: Controversy

-In September 2020, prosecutors formally indicted Yoon on charges including fraud, embezzlement and breach of trust.
-In addition Yoon has been accused of quasi-fraud against Gil Won-ok, another survivor, who, according to the prosecution, suffers from dementia, which Yoon exploited to press her into donating a total of 79.2 million won to the Korean Council between November 2017 and January 2020.

-Only then, the Democratic Party suspended the party membership of Rep. Yoon Mee-hyang, who became a proportional lawmaker based on her career of supporting comfort women survivors.
+The Democratic Party of Korea suspended the party membership of Yoon, who became a proportional lawmaker based on her career of supporting comfort women survivors.
+In 2024, Yoon was convicted of fraudulently receiving government subsidies and unlawfully collecting donations and was sentenced to 1.5 years imprisonment, suspended for three years.

 Awards and honours

 In 2012, Yoon was awarded the 9th annual Seoul Women's Award.

 In 2013, Yoon was awarded the Late Spring Unification Award, given to individuals who have contributed to national reconciliation and reunification.
 The same year, she was named a co-winner of Hanshin University's Hanshin Prize, given to individuals for their outstanding contributions to society.